Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Empirical Studies

-We perform empirical studies with different dataset/model architecture combinations to understand the impact of prediction calibration on the reliability of the winning tickets.
-Though standard classification metrics such as accuracy are routinely used to evaluate the performance of lottery tickets, their reliability has not been studied so far.
-Since our focus is to examine the issue of calibration for lottery tickets; noting that in a well-calibrated classifier, predictive scores should be reflective of the actual likelihood of correctness, we consider popular calibration metrics for our evaluation, namely (i) empirical calibration error (ECE) (\cref{eq:ece}), (ii) Brier score (\cref{eq:brier}) and (iii) negative log likelihood (NLL) (\cref{eq:NLL}).
-We present comparisons on the reliability of the winning tickets obtained by utilizing different prediction calibration strategies (discussed in Section 3) while training the over-parameterized model.
-Note, we used the following hyperparameters to implement the different strategies: For \textit{MDA}, we set $\gamma_d = 0.2$ for Cifar-10, SVHN and fashion MNIST, while $\gamma_d = 0.05$ for MNIST.
-We used a dropout rate of $0.2$ for \textit{VWCC} and \textit{LWCC-SI} in all pruning iterations.
+Though standard classification metrics such as accuracy are routinely used to evaluate the performance of lottery tickets, their reliability is not usually quantified.
+In a well-calibrated classifier, we expect the predictive scores to match actual likelihood of correctness~\cite{quinonero2005evaluating, guo2017calibration, degroot1983comparison}..
+We use three popular calibration metrics for this evaluation, namely (i) empirical calibration error (ECE), (ii) negative log likelihood (NLL) and (iii) Brier score.
+We present comparisons for winning tickets obtained using different prediction calibration strategies (discussed in Section 3) while training the over-parameterized model and we report averages obtained using three different trials (random seeds).
+The hyperparameters used for the different calibration strategies in each of the experiments are listed in the appendix.

-\paragraph{Evaluation Metrics.}Ideally, in a classification setup we expect the predicted softmax probabilities to reflect the model's true confidence in its prediction.
-Therefore, the predicted softmax probabilities can be used to evaluate the quality of the prediction uncertainties and thus the model reliability~\cite{quinonero2005evaluating, guo2017calibration, degroot1983comparison}.
-We now formally describe the evaluation metrics used in our experiment.